HebaruSan/Astrogator/INSTALL.md

 5. Commit and push to Github
 6. Create a new release on Github
 7. `make clean && make`
+8. Take screenshots
-8. Attach zip file to Github release
+9. Attach zip file to Github release
-9. Publish the release
+10. Publish the release
-10. Watch CKAN for updates
+11. Watch CKAN for updates